 How to Recover from a Conflicted Copy

 You should first close Cashbook Complete if it’s open on any other computers, then do the following:-

 - Open each data file (the “original file” and then the “conflicted copy”) – one at a time – and compare the data to see which one is the most up-to-date

 - Pick the file you want to move forward with (based on how up-to-date the data is)

 - Do one of the following depending on which file you’re going to move forward with:-

 - Original File – we recommend that you move the “conflicted copy” to a new folder called “Conflicted” (to keep them separate)

-- Conflicted File – we recommend that you delete the original file or move it to a new folder called “Conflicted”, then rename the file with “conflicted copy” in its name so that the file name is back to what it used to be
+- Conflicted File – we recommend that you delete the original file or move it to a new folder called “Conflicted”, then rename the conflicted file back to what the file name used to be

 - If the file you’ve chosen is missing some data, you will need to re-enter the data to make it all current again